anon92048/ergo-mixer-web/README.md

 Currently only sources available; there are no binaries.
 This is done intentionally, as quality of the mixer is experimental at the moment, so I am limiting number of users.
 Binaries will be available a bit later.

 You need for Java (JDK, 8+) and SBT to be installed on your machine.
-The pull the codebase with `git clone ` and run the application with `sbt clean stage` .
+The pull the codebase with `git clone ` and run the application with `./runweb.sh`.
 After compilation (which takes a lot of time) go to *localhost:9000* in your browser.

 ## Contributions